AI4Bharat/indicnlp.ai4bharat.org/content/pages/indicnlp-corpus.md

 ##### Download Links

-Note: Stats are shown for the original file and the file obtained after deduplicating sentences.
+Note 1: Stats are shown for the original file and the file obtained after deduplicating sentences.

+Note 2: Links to be provided soon.

 | Language | \# News Articles* | Sentences     | Tokens        | Link     |
 | -------- | ----------------- | ------------- | ------------- | -------- |